QNAP-HomeLAB/docker-scripts/README.md

          - Non-sensitive, `common` configuration settings can also be stored here.

       `/share/docker/swarm`
-         - This is where `Swarm stack` files will be stored using the docker-compose format.
+         - This is where `Swarm stack` files will be stored using the docker compose format.
          - Each `compose` file can have *multiple* apps or containers included in the stack.
          - A git repository can provide versioning and backup for this folder.
          - **Do not save sensitive data** in compose.yml files if this is a git repository.